currinjs/CurrinJS/aio/content/guide/webpack.md

 and for loading that code from a server into a browser.

 It's an excellent alternative to the *SystemJS* approach used elsewhere in the documentation.
-This guide offers a taste of Webpack and explains how to use it with Angular applications.
+This guide offers a taste of Webpack and explains how to use it with Currin applications.

 {@a top}